ghc-proposals/ghc-proposals/proposals/0000-module-qualified-syntax.rst

 Effect and Interactions
 -----------------------
-The proposed change adds the ability to specify a qualified import by placing ``qualified`` either before or after the module name (or both).
-A warning may be optionally enabled that alerts usages of ``qualified`` in prepositive position.
+The proposed change adds the ability to specify a qualified import by placing ``qualified`` either before or after the module name.
+The position of the ``qualified`` does not change the semantics, and is independent from any other import features (e.g. package imports or safe annotations).
+As an example, both ``import qualified D as E`` and ``import D qualified as E`` are permitted and equivalent.

 There should be no other interactions with any existing language or compiler features.

 Costs and Drawbacks
 -------------------